 The Wesserling Park Textile Museum has been open since 1996.
 It is a former printing press building and occupies a key position in the landscape of the large park area.
 Today, it narrates, through a lively and artistic approach, the fabulous epic of this former “Royal Textile Factory” which has marked the history of the entire Saint-Amarin valley.

-The Textile Museum is open from 29 April to 4 June, Fridays, Saturdays and Sundays, from 10 am to 6 pm.
+The Textile Museum is open every day from 10 am to 6 pm.

 ► Textile History